 Exploring the intimate relationship between sexuality and the city, this cutting-edge book reveals how gayborhoods, like the cities that surround them, are organic and continually evolving places.
 Gayborhoods have nurtured sexual minorities throughout the twentieth century and, despite the unstoppable forces of flux, will remain resonant and revelatory features of urban life.

 Amin Ghaziani is associate professor of sociology at the University of British Columbia.
 He is the author of The Dividends of Dissent: How Conflict and Culture Work in Lesbian and Gay Marches on Washington.

 "Through the lens of gayborhoods, Amin Ghaziani offers a provocative and insightful new analysis of the gay experience.
-He combines historical documentation, popular media accounts, and empirical data to tell a compelling story of how gayborhoods shaped LGBT and urban life in America and considers what might be next for these enclaves in a post-gay society."--Gary J. Gates, coauthor of The Gay and Lesbian Atlas
+He combines historical documentation, popular media accounts, and empirical data to tell a compelling story of how gayborhoods shaped LGBT and urban life in America and considers what might be next for these enclaves in a post-gay society."--Gary J. Gates, Williams Institute, University of California, Los Angeles

 "What happens to cities when gay life moves out of the closet and into the streets?
 In this important book, Amin Ghaziani examines the cultural politics and political economy of the gayborhood, charting its emergence as a safe space in a hostile environment and its evolving role in the gentrifying metropolis.
 There Goes the Gayborhood? is original, timely, and provocative.
 It's destined to spark a heated debate."--Eric Klinenberg, author of Going Solo and Heat Wave